zaranip/Chicago-Trading-Competition-2024/README.md

 The GUI allowed us to control fade (rate of selling / buying assets), edge (profit margin sensitivity), slack (max margin), and minimum margin.
 These can be found in our "params_gui.py" file.

+We used three different ways of evaluating fair value:
+1. Potential energy graph for interaction between a proton and electron - we found the distributions of prices given to us fit very closely with this model.
+We did end up implementing this model in predictions.py, and it worked with varying results.
+2. Kernel density estimation (KDE) distribution, using 50% marks to determine fair price on incoming data.
+3. Last transacted price.
+We used this during our training rounds with great success.
+Unfortunately, the hitter bots (explained later) messed up these calculations.

 ### Challenges
 During the development and deployment of the bot, we encountered a significant challenge posed by "hitter bots".
 These bots aggressively hit our orders, making it difficult for our market-making bot to function effectively.
 The hitter bots' actions disrupted our bot's ability to maintain its desired position in the order book and execute trades as intended.